We do it all the time. We surprise someone with a bunch of bright yellow flowers to cheer them up.

 Indiana, and the 12th wedding anniversary flower, peonies are

-are regarded as an omen of good fortune and a happy
+and prosperity and are regarded as an omen of good fortune

-no means for a grander gift, gathered humble weeds
+The story goes that a child, with no means for a grander gift,

-Christmas Eve.
-As the congregation witnessed a Christmas
+As the congregation witnessed a Christmas miracle, the

 Named after Joel Roberts Poinsett, first United States